 On July 6, 2020, the Company declared Force Majeure on the FCI Property due to COVID-19 and the agreement was paused for a period of approximately 50 days, resulting in a revised Anniversary Date of November 5, 2020 for Year 2.

-On November 3rd, 2020 the Company declared Force Majeure due to COVID-19 and is currently engaged with O3 Mining to construct a mutually agreeable path forward for the parties with respect to the FCI Property Option Agreement.
+On November 3, 2020, the Company declared Force Majeure due to COVID-19 and engaged with O3 Mining to work with respect to the FCI Property Option Agreement.